ArkToria/arktoria.github.io/UIAndUsage.md

 - `Auto Connect` will automatically start the proxy when the app starts, if you don't have any available nodes, please don't open this option yet.

-- `Tray Icon` requires the system tray. or `GNOME` users, we recommend installing an [appindicator extensions](https://github.com/ubuntu/gnome-shell-extension-appindicator) and switch on tweaks.
+- `Tray Icon` requires the system tray. or `GNOME` users, we recommend installing an [appindicator extensions](https://github.com/ubuntu/gnome-shell-extension-appindicator) and switch on `gnome tweaks`.

 - `Minimize Startup` allows you to start the application in background, usually enabled along with `Auto Connect` to make for quiet proxy.
-If you don't have the tray icon, click the application icon again to show the main window.
+If you don't have the system tray, click the application icon again to show the main window.

 ### Appearance Settings